Saturday, September 06, 2014

 I have had an epiphany.
 I really like Thunderbirds.
 The visuals are great; the music by Barry Gray is inspired; It's all good!
 I even love hating Alan Tracy, the whiny little jerk.
 He should wear John's sash.
 But I especially enjoy The Hood.
 He is International Rescue's arch-nemesis, with a jungle temple fastness, a flair for disguises, a savvy-ness for using "audio only" on a videophone while disguised, and a glowy-eyed psychic link that he uses to control his brother Kyrano, faithful man-servant to Jeff Tracy, head of IR, and the billionaire ex-astronaut pater familias of the Chez Tracy.
 Kyrano falls down a lot from The Hood's psychic predations.

 The Hood.
-He is clearly The Villain With Something Extra, like a chromosome.
+He is clearly The Villain With Something Extra.
 His schemes revolve around foiling Thunderbird One's Camera Detector (!), and then taking pictures of the Thunderbirds craft, and their control panels, whereupon he will become The Richest Man In The World (or The Most Powerful.
 He is fickle).
 Because he has pictures.
 Of aircraft.
 And control panels.
 BWAHAHAHA!!!
 Pictures!

 I have whole DVDs of these things.
 It's done me nought....